Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 3. Select the file from your computer.

-For most assignments you will be provided a pcap file, which you will need to upload to DynamiteLabs.
+For most assignments, you will be provided a pcap file, which you will need to upload to DynamiteLab.

 Follow these steps to get started:

-1. Get the pcap file from the course materials and put it on your computer.
+1. Get the pcap file from the course materials and save it to your local computer.
 For this, we can use this EXAMPLE.pcap.

 2. Select the Upload button in DynamiteLab as seen in the given image.